Here are some Frequently Asked Questions about the blog.

 Q: Why do you bother applying real law to comics?
 Surely the laws in those fictional universes are different, so why not imagine what those laws might be?

-A: Our goal is not to make up the law.
-We want to apply real law to imagined situations, which is something lawyers, law professors, and law students do all the time, just with less interesting situations and characters.
+A: My goal is not to make up the law.
+I want to apply real law to imagined situations, which is something lawyers, law professors, and law students do all the time, just with less interesting situations and characters.
 The question is “What would existing law say about this situation?” and very occasionally “How would existing law need to be changed to accommodate these facts?” not “What would a fictional legal system look like given these facts?”
-So while we may ask what, for example, the state actor doctrine must be like in Batman’s world, we are not primarily interested in drafting entirely new laws or creating a fictional legal system.
-We only resort to tweaking existing law when there’s an obvious, impassable contradiction between the real law and the comic book facts.
+So while I may ask what, for example, the state actor doctrine must be like in Batman’s world, I’m not primarily interested in drafting entirely new laws or creating a fictional legal system.
+I only resort to tweaking existing law when there’s an obvious, impassable contradiction between the real law and the comic book facts.

-We take the approach we do because it lets us teach people about the law and the way it works, and it gives us a chance to learn a bit about areas of the law we aren’t experts in.
-Furthermore, if we made up the law and the facts then the analysis would be boring (“Of course what Superman is doing is legal.
+I take this approach because it lets me teach people about the law and the way it works, and it gives me a chance to learn a bit about unfamiliar areas of the law.
+Furthermore, if I made up the law and the facts then the analysis would be boring (“Of course what Superman is doing is legal.
 This law I just invented makes it so.”).
-And we don’t think many of our readers would want to read pages and pages of made up statutes and cases; we certainly don’t.
+And I don’t think many readers would want to read pages and pages of made up statutes and cases; I certainly don’t.

-Finally, in the fictional settings we write about, the authors seem to imply that the legal system is the same as it is in the real world unless they explicitly say otherwise.
-So unless there’s a fictional court case, law, or constitutional amendment to say differently, we feel comfortable analyzing the facts using real-world law.
+Finally, in the fictional settings I usually write about, the authors seem to imply that the legal system is the same as it is in the real world unless they explicitly say otherwise.
+So unless there’s a fictional court case, law, or constitutional amendment to say differently, I feel comfortable analyzing the facts using real-world law.

 Q: Why not talk about Middle Earth, Star Wars, Star Trek, or any number of other settings?